Amik-Sen-Fun/BERT-Study/README.md

 ## Fine Tuning Bert
 - BERT Models have too many parameters to trains and the weights alone weight around 400 MB
+- The Embedding Layers have around 24M weights and the 12 transformers have around 7M X 12 weights with total of 109 M weights hence BERT is very large.